azerion/bluestack-sdk-android/MadvertiseLocation.md

 	implementation 'com.google.android.gms:play-services-ads:16.0.0'

     // Madvertise Location SDK
-    implementation(name: 'madvertiselocation', ext: 'aar')
+    implementation(name: 'madvertiselocation-X.X', ext: 'aar')

 }
 ```

-[madvertiselocation-x.aar] available on https://bitbucket.org/mngcorp/mngads-demo-android/downloads/
+**Note :**

-Note :
+- madvertiselocation-X.X available on : [https://bitbucket.org/mngcorp/mngads-demo-android/downloads/](https://bitbucket.org/mngcorp/mngads-demo-android/downloads/)

- The aar file doesn't contain nested (or transitive) dependecies and doesn't have a pom file which describes the dependencies used by the library.
+- The aar file doesn't contain nested (or transitive) dependecies and doesn't have a pom file which describes the dependencies used by the library.
  It means that, if you are importing a aar file using a flatDir repo you have to specify the dependencies alos in the project.

- You should use a maven repository (you have to publish the library in a private or public maven repo), you will not have the same issue.
+- You should use a maven repository (you have to publish the library in a private or public maven repo), you will not have the same issue.
 In this case, gradle downloads the dependencies using the pom file which will contains the dependencies list.

-### Permissions
+### 3.Permissions
 In order to run properly, the library needs the following permissions :

 * android.permission.ACCESS\_FINE_LOCATION : used to get the device last known location